wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 The Classic version reflected "All Microsoft all the time" with proprietary "pickle" files.

+XiaoIce, a chatbot Microsoft launched in China, "has more than 200 million users, has engaged in 30 billion conversations, and has an average conversation length of 23 turns, which averages out to about half an hour, achieving human parity at translation from Chinese to English.
+Japan-based Rinna and the US-based Zo)

 "Cortana" was the brand-name of Microsoft's AI.
 Cortana began as the name of the fictional artificially intelligent character in the Halo video game series.
 Cortana was going to be Microsoft's answer to Siri and Alexa, an AI-powered personal assistant capable of responding to voice commands, armed with a collection of third-party skills.